froukje/de-zoomcamp/week_4_analytics_engineering/notes/notes_week_04.md

 			* We then can create new field by applying formulas, we use ```MONTH(pickup_datetime)``` and save it
 			* We can the use pickup_month as dimension
 			* We create another field: "pickup_year" (```YEAR(pickup_datetime)```) and use this as "breakdown dimension"

 * Note that the report made in this folder looks different than in the videos, as it is based on less data
+* The report can be shared similar to othe Google documents
+* The report can be scheduled to be send by e-mail

 ![vis.png](vis.png)